Region 10: Children’s Environmental Health in the Pacific Northwest

 Center for Child Environmental Health Risks Research - University of Washington

 To better understand the effects of environmental exposures on children's health, the EPA/NIEHS Children's Environmental Health and Disease Prevention Research Centers ("Children's Centers") were established to explore ways to reduce children's health risks from environmental factors.
-The Center at the University of Washington aims to understand why some children are more susceptible than others to the harmful effects of pesticides and are trying to identify how this susceptibility affects growth, development and learning.
+The Children's Center at the University of Washington Exitaims to understand why some children are more susceptible than others to the harmful effects of pesticides and are trying to identify how this susceptibility affects growth, development and learning.